Jas-SinghFSU/auffir-old/readme.md

 - index.css // And remove import reference from index.js
 - logo.svg //Remove import reference from app.js
 - serviceWorker.js // And remove import reference and any reference from index.js
-- To connect to application, go to 'Overview' and click CONNECT to get the connection configuration string

 # Database